Consistency of the local Hubble constant with the cosmic microwave background

-Thus, the measured discrepancy of $\hat{H}_0/H_0\simeq1.1$ between the Hubble constant obtained from \emph{Planck} and from the local probes may be interpreted as a measurement of the local environmental inhomogeneity, averaged over a $40$~Mpc scale, with mean and standard deviation of approximately $\delta_{{\rm env},0} \approx -0.5\pm0.1$, for simplicity casting data and probabilities into Gaussians.
 In the following an estimate for the likelihood of residing in such a local environment will be provided, noting that the required underdensity lies in the nonlinear regime of structure formation.

 \psec{Nonlinear evolution of matter densities} For simplicity, the environmental density fluctuation will be treated as a spherically symmetric top hat.
 From energy-momentum conservation, $\nabla^{\mu}T_{\mu\nu}\rvert_{\rm env}=0$, one derives the nonlinear evolution equation~\cite{Gunn:1972sv,1980lssu.book.....P}